HHallb/pyPFC/CONTRIBUTING.md

 ## Feature Requests

-**Use the GitHub Issue Templates**: For feature requests, please use our [Feature Request template](https://github.com/HHallb/pyPFC/issues/new/choose) to explain your needs.
+**Use the GitHub Issue Templates**: For feature requests, please [create a new issue](https://github.com/HHallb/pyPFC/issues/new) and select the "Feature Request" template to explain your needs.

 We welcome feature requests!
 The template will guide you to provide: